sadewadee/softether-autoinstall/README.md

 Find the install script for your distro.
 Currently Ubuntu and CentOS are supported.
 Please make sure you get the correct "bit" as well.
 You can't compile a 64-bit application on a 32-bit machine.

 Once you've located the correct script, you can just copy/paste it into your favorite text editer or clone it so it can be executed on the server.
-Don't forget to mark it as executable!
+An easy way to get a script on your server w/o cloning the entire repo is to view the raw content, then use wget.
+For instance `wget -O install https://raw.githubusercontent.com/icoexist/softether-autoinstall/master/centos/x64/se-install-centos.bash` will write it to a file called "install".
+Don't forget to mark it as executable with `chmod 777 [script]`.

 ### Prerequisites